mvanorder/multiform/README.md

 ## MultiForm

-Multiform is a jQuery plugin for creating a one-to-many form.
-It templates the elements in the first HTML element selected and creates instances of that element with the Add button prefixed with a specified prefix and the iteration of the element.
+Multiform is a jQuery plugin for creating a one-to-many form with n iterations.
+It templates the elements in the selected HTML element and creates instances of that element with the Add button.
+These instances get prefixed with a specified prefix and the iteration of the element.

 ### Requirements

 * jQuery 1.4.3 or greater
-* Bootstrap - This is only for styling the buttons, you can optionally style them with custom stylesheets.
-The button classes match bootstrap v3 standards.

 **Note:** Bootstrap complains if jQuery is below version 1.9.1, however this plugin only uses bootstrap's CSS.